Saturday, 3 May 2014

 Back then 'The Strip' didn’t even exist.
 Downtown Vegas was where the action was, before they built New York New York, Luxor, Circus Circus, Excalibur, and all the rest.
 There’s still plenty of action to be had in Downtown Vegas but it’s been rebranded as the ‘Fremont Street Experience’.
 You may have seen this thoroughfare in the James Bond film Diamonds are Forever, whereupon Sean Connery is chased all around it in a fast car.
 This would not be possible now as the area has been pedestrianised and covered over with a cylindrical metal roof.
 The whole thing resembles the Bentalls Centre in Kingston, but on acid: lights flash relentlessly and the place won't shut up for a second.
 It is a 24 hour city in a very literal sense.
 You could lose days and nights here, should you choose to stay indoors, which is perfectly possible given the level of amenity.

 Our breakfast reflects the opulence of our surroundings.
 I have the steak and mashed potato, which comes with a free side salad, a dressing of your choosing, and endless beverage refills, which in my case means plenty of juice and coffee.
-I say breakfast but it’s really lunch.
+I say breakfast but really it's lunch.
 We slept in late to prepare ourselves for what’s been earmarked as our final fling, our last night of collective revelry before going our separate ways.
 That it is to take place in Las Vegas is fitting.

 Mid-afternoon and we’re strolling about downtown, soaking up the vibe.
 M and C are keen to play at cards.
 El Cortez will do.
 They throw in $20 each for a session of blackjack, and it’s not long before N and I are digging into our wallets and joining in.
 An officious looking gentleman strolls over to see how we’re doing.
 I get the feeling that he’s suspicious of us.
 I’m actually on a bit of a roll – I used to play pontoon for jellybeans with my grandmother and aunt – and we’re taking full advantage of the free cans of beer that are routinely passed our way.
 M and N are out of luck, C has doubled his money, but I’m the real winner, leaving with $80.
-Buoyed by the experience, we go for a drink to celebrate.
+Buoyed by the experience, we go for a drink to celebrate, on me.

 We return to our motel to freshen up.
 I have preserved a clean shirt for this night alone – a plaid number that I like to think Chris Hillman (of The Byrds) might have rocked back in the day.
 Our first destination is Circus Circus, a place of notorious mayhem, but by the time we get there the show’s over and it looks more like the vestibule of some suburban bowling alley, alive with nothing more than video games and one armed bandits.
 So we head back to The Frontier to catch up on our drinking and settle down for almost an hour with a lounge act called 'The Fortunes'.
 They play all the favourites: Dock of The Bay, Knock on Wood, Chain Gang.
 Their between song banter discloses this triumvirate of manhood to be from Coventry, England.
 They moved to Vegas some time ago, and the accomplishment of their act is testament to this.